tieirra/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.foreach = loops through every item in array without stopping, return key is optional, Is a Higher order function.

+.map = converts data, needs return keyword, and returns a new array.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that has to be executed after another one gets executed.
+Aka a function that is passed as an argument is a callback.

+A higher order function is a function that can take another function as an argumanet. such as .foreach functions.

 3. What is closure?

+A closure gives you access to the outter function scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+* A function call
+* Excplicic binding
+* new binding
+* Implicit Binding

 5. Why do we need super() in an extended class?

+Used to call the methods of a parent class.

 ### Task 1 - Project Set up